Complementing Europe’s natural, cultural, and historical richness are some of the world’s most enchanting and glamorous sailing destinations.

 Listed below are 5 of Europe’s best sailing destinations, including valuable insights on what exactly makes them so damn amazing.

 The Greek Islands

-This unique country bursting with spectacular natural beauty and alluring Mediterranean way of life is waiting to be explored and there’s clearly no better way to do so than on board of a private charter yacht.
-The most popular sailing routes include the Cyclades, the Ionian Islands, the Saronic Islands, the Sporades and the Dodecanese.
-Each of these magnificent destinations has its own distinctive character, offering not only stunning natural beauty, but also culture, history and many hidden treasures.
+This unique country bursting with spectacular natural beauty and Mediterranean charm is waiting to be explored – and there’s clearly no better way to do so than on board of a private charter yacht.
+The most popular sailing routes include the Cyclades, the Ionian Islands, the Saronic Islands, the Sporades, and the Dodecanese.
+Each of these magnificent destinations has its own distinctive character, offering not only breathtaking scenery, but also culture, history, and a plethora of hidden treasures.

 South of France

-Not far from the South of France, the chic color-splashed Italian Riviera greets visitors with its own mix of glitz, glamour and old-fashioned charm.
-Famous worldwide for its postcard-perfect villages that dot the rugged crescent-shaped Coast of Liguria, dropping dramatically into a sparkling turquoise sea, the Italian Riviera makes for a wonderful sailing experience, whether you’re looking for culture, history, superb Italian cuisine or sensational scenery.
+Not far from the South of France, the chic, color-splashed Italian Riviera greets visitors with its own mix of glitz, glamour, and old-fashioned charm.
+Famous worldwide for its postcard-perfect villages that dot the rugged crescent-shaped Coast of Liguria, dropping dramatically into a sparkling turquoise sea, the Italian Riviera makes for a wonderful sailing experience, whether you’re looking for culture, history, superb Italian cuisine, or sensational scenery.

-Sailing conditions in the area are beautiful, with calm seas, clear blue skies and mild Southeasterly or Westerly winds mostly at night.
+Sailing conditions in the area are beautiful, with calm seas, clear blue skies, and mild southeasterly or westerly winds mostly at night.

 The sailing season in Croatia runs from April to November, with the smoothest waters during July and August.
-Spring is characterized by moderate winds while September and October are quite challenging, providing experienced sailors with some pretty strong winds, a rough sea and lots of excitement.
+Spring is characterized by moderate winds, while September and October are quite challenging, providing experienced sailors with some pretty strong winds, a rough sea, and lots of excitement.